shopware/shopware/src/Docs/Resources/v2/20-developer-guide/90-storefront/10-templates.md

   : The concrete templates rendered by the page controllers.
 This directory contains full page templates as well as private local includes and the pagelet ajax response templates if necessary.

-`section`
-  : Storefront templates of the sections of the experience worlds can be found in this folder.

 `utilities`
   : Technical necessities used across the content and across all domain concepts.